 At initial recognition, financial asset is measured at its fair value plus the transaction cost directly attributable to the acquisition of the financial asset in the case of a financial asset measured not at fair value through profit or loss.
-Transaction costs of financial assets carried at fair value through profit or loss are expensed in profit or b) at fair value through other comprehensive income; or e) at fair value through profit or loss The classification depends on the entity's business model for managing the financial assets and the contractual terms of the cash flows.
+Transaction costs of financial assets carried at fair value through profit or loss are expensed a) at amortized cost; or b) at fair value through other comprehensive income; or c) at fair value through profit or loss.
+The classification depends on the entity's business model for managing the financial assets and the contractual terms of the cash flows.